raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### what we have learned from catenating descriptions

-Now that we have written `catenate` for descriptions, we can reason as follows:
+Now that we have written `catenate` for descriptions, we can reason as follows:[^reason]

 - A finite state machine can recognize any regular language.
 - The catenation of two finite state machine recognizers is a finite state machine recognizer.
 - Therefore, a language defined by catenating two regular languages, will be regular.

+[^reason]: Well, actually, this is not strictly true.
+Building a catenate function certainly gives us confidence that a language formed by catenating the rules for two regular language ought to be regular, but it is always possible that our algorithm has a bug and cannot correctly catenate any two finite state automaton recognizers.
+Finding such a bug would be akin to finding a counter-example to something thought to have been proven, or a conjecture thought to be true, but unproven.
+This is the nature of "experimental computing science," it is always easier to demonstrate that certain things are impossible--by finding just one counter-example--than to prove that no counter-examples exist.

 Likewise, we can reason: